AESTHETICDIGITAL WELLNESS

 professional

-Tech-forward palette with glowing lavender accents against GitHub-inspired dark grays.
-The blue undertones in lavender create a futuristic, AI-powered interface aesthetic.
+Tech-focused palette with glowing lavender accents against GitHub-inspired dark grays.
+The blue undertones in lavender give a futuristic, AI-powered feel.

 #967BB6